 DH: Besides expanding the capabilities by using Premiere Pro, one of the many things I like about Vyond is the ability to make the videos fun.
 When creating videos, the key is to tell the story.
 In order to do that you not only need a good script, you need good visuals to keep your audience engaged.

 Vyond’s extended library of templates, props, and characters, lets me put a humorous spin on boring topics that help keep the audience engaged.

 DH: The biggest issue I have with Vyond is syncing the audio with the visual.
-For me, it is difficult to have the animations change at the exact timing I need them.
+For me, it is difficult to have the animations change at the exact time I need them.
 Since you can’t listen to the audio while editing on the timeline, you have to: preview, go back and try to change the timing, preview again, and do this until you get it right.
-This is why I like creating the various scenes in Vyond and then take them into Premiere Pro for the audio.
+This is why I like creating the various scenes in Vyond and then taking them into Premiere Pro for the audio.
 It sounds like a lot of work but it is actually easier and faster.
 But, it is my understanding that the new Vyond is resolving this issue in the new video maker.

 DH: Clients like it because it also saves them time and money while ensuring all employees are getting the same message in a more engaging manner than a piece of paper.
 Employees like it because they can look at the information any time during the year, with spouses if need be, and always have it at their fingertips.

-DH: You can create engaging, creative videos using the many templates, props, music, characters.
-You can put a comical spin on it, make it serious, create your own characters.
+DH: You can create engaging, creative videos using the many templates, props, music, and characters.
+You can put a comical spin on it, make it serious, or create your own characters.
 It is fun putting these together and very easy.
 And you don’t have to use Premiere Pro or any other programs to do it.
 I have recommended this to people already, including some that have never made a video before.